aryan-gupta/ITSC1213/README.md

 to prevent violations and cheating, but was then publicized to display my coding abilities for job interviews and related such.
 Use at your own risk.

+Please note that this repository was private until the day grades were due.
+Thus, there is no chance of this repository being used by students in my class to cheat.

 ### Usage ###
  - Folders:
 	- Activities: In class activities